 Do I need separate terms for my products or services?

 So if you are selling on your blog or have an Etsy shop or sell services, etc, you might want to have separate T&C’s.
 Or you can consider creating one very broad T&C statement that will cover both your website and your shop, to make sure that you are fully covered.

 So you want put whatever you want in your T&C’s, but that doesn’t mean all those elements will actually be enforceable in court.
 Therefore, you should be careful to cover as many situations as possible but you don’t want to be misleading or deceptive on your website.

 Related Post: Blogging Legally 101

-How do I get terms and conditions for my blog?
+How do I get terms and conditions for my website?